 Although no proper record supports it, the night view from Kikuseidai is commonly known as one of Japan’s Best Three Night Views (the other two are Mt.
 Hakodate in Hokkaidō and Mt.
 Inasa in Nagasaki).

 The observatory got its name from the feeling that we could reach up and scoop the stars into our hands because of its high altitude.
-But instead of the stars in the night sky, the lights in Kobe and Osaka really have become those stars that the name is referring to now (well, it isn’t good that the light pollution is so bad now, but at least the view from here is just awesome).
+But instead of the stars in the night sky, the lights in Kobe and Osaka have really become those stars the name refers to now (well, it isn’t good that light pollution is so bad now, but at least the view from here is just awesome).

 Tip: Not known by many, but the sunrise from here is also astounding!